dapplets/dapplet-docs/docs/ex01-extra-button.md

 npm start
 ```

-> If you don't know how to run the dapplet in a browser, see [Getting Started](/docs/getting-started#11-connect-the-development-server-to-dapplet-extension).
+> If you don't know how to run the dapplet in a browser, see [Get Started](/docs/get-started#11-connect-the-development-server-to-dapplet-extension).

 Here is the code of this part of the example: [ex01.1-add-button-noserver-solution](https://github.com/dapplets/dapplet-template/tree/ex01.1-add-button-noserver-solution)